pnsaeta/p064/docs/FO-ContourIntegration.md

 \end{equation}
 which clearly goes to zero as $$R \to 0$$.
-So, by closing the contour along the semicircular arc at infinity, we add no contribution to the integral.
-So, the integral around the closed contour has the same value as the integral we care about along the $$x$$ axis, and that means we can use the residue theorem to evaluate it.
+So, by closing the contour along the semicircular arc at infinity, we add no contribution to the integral: the integral around the closed contour has the same value as the integral we care about along the $$x$$ axis, and that means we can use the residue theorem to evaluate it.